The application deadline has been extended to March 15.

 Location: The seminar will take place at Merton College at the University of Oxford.
 Participants will be provided with lodging and most meals for the duration of the seminar, and a travel stipend of up to $700.

-Application Information: This seminar will be open to PhD students in the humanities and relevant fields (such as philosophy, theology, English, classics, & history).
+Application Information: This seminar is open to PhD students, post docs, and junior faculty in the humanities and relevant fields.

 Applicants will be required to submit: